Where do I even begin?

 I loved alcohol.
 I mean, I LOVED it!
 I loved everything about it.
 I loved how it gave me confidence; that it made me feel pretty.
 I loved the apathy that accompanied it.
 I loved that I was skinnier because I was never hungry.
 I loved that it was accessible, acceptable even!
 I loved that it relieved me of any and all insecurities and fears I held onto in my life.
 It took all of those things away, and eventually it took away a lot more than that too.

-It’s funny to think about now; all of the things I loved about alcohol, are all of the things I despise about it today.
+It’s funny to think about now – all of the things I loved about alcohol are all of the things I despise about it today.
 In the end, I hated the person I became when I drank.
 I HATED her.
 I hated her apathy.
 I hated how disconnected she became.
 I hated how disheveled her appearance had become.
 I hated how embarrassed she felt in the mornings after she pieced together the previous night.
-I hated how she then went straight for the bottle to relieve herself of that embarrassment too.
-I hated how easily accessible it was to her!
+I hated how she went straight for the bottle to relieve herself of that embarrassment too.
 I hated who she had become as a mother, wife, daughter, sibling and friend.

 When people ask me what my drug of choice was, I tell them the truth.
 Vodka!
 No hesitation.
 And yes, alcohol is a drug!
 It may be legal, but so are cigarettes.
 Both are powerful drugs with the ability to destroy human beings both physically and mentally.